 Please keep in mind to enjoy the festival on the kids’ terms.
 Being in the throngs of festival goers as the night is drawing in is not the right place for children.
 Please make sure the children have a substance-free and safe festival experience.

 The recommended sound-level exposure values might be exceeded on the festival grounds.
 Protect your hearing by using earplugs or noise-reduction ear muffs.
-Earplugs are also sold inside the festival area.
+Earplugs are also sold inside the festival area, for example in Ilosaari Lounge.

 The festival and camping sites are surrounded by temporary fencing.
 Leave the fences be, as they have been put there to ensure the safety of our festival goers and of the nearby residents.
-Anyone caught vandalising a fence is liable for any damage caused – 200 euros + VAT per fence panel.
+Anyone caught breaking a fence must compensate for the damage caused.

 Using various video and camera equipment is allowed at the festival.
 SLR and DSLR cameras, GoPros and other action cameras, tablets etc. are allowed, but please leave any big flashes or lights at home.
 Selfie sticks are also allowed.
 Drones/UAV’s, however, are not allowed for safety reasons.